arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-1000-wifi/tutorials/wifi-101-library-examples/wifi-101-library-examples.md

 ```

-### Wifi101 Simple Web Server WiFi
+### Wifi101 Simple Web Server Wi-Fi

 In this example, you will use your WiFi Shield 101 and your Arduino Zero, or a MKR1000 board, to create a simple Web server.
-Using the WiFi library, your device will be able to answer a HTTP request received from the WiFI connection.
+Using the Wi-Fi library, your device will be able to answer a HTTP request received from the Wi-FI connection.
 After opening a browser and navigating to your WiFi shield's or MKR1000's IP address, your board will respond with just enough HTML for a browser to display the input values from all six analog pins.

 This example is written for a network using WPA encryption.
 For  WEP or WPA, change the Wifi.begin() call accordingly.